About Life in Vacant Spaces

 Bridget Beck (Treasurer)

-Rosie is an architectural designer, educator and facilitator.
+Rosie is an architectural designer, educator and facilitator and works with Field Studio of Architecture & Urbanism.
 Her work involves co-designing architectural projects with children and young people, where she enjoys sharing her energy and creativity to empower others.
 Rosie is a passionate advocate for social and environmental justice, and has previously shared this expertise on the board of Architects Declare and Architects Climate Action Network.
-Rosie recently moved to Ōtautahi Christchurch from London, UK and has loved becoming a part of the local community, contributing to workshops, events and weekly community ecstatic dance!Centuri Chan
+Based in Ōtautahi Christchurch after moving from London, Rosie has loved becoming part of the local community, contributing to workshops, events and weekly community Ecstatic Dance!

 Centuri is a multi-faceted creative with a passion for sustainability and connecting communities.
 Since moving back to Christchurch in 2011 he has worked for and alongside several grass-roots organisations in order to invigorate, enliven and promote Christchurch City.
 As a founding member of the Humans of Christchurch Ōtautahi Trust, he is an advocate for using storytelling to empower people and to preserve our city's heritage.
 Creating art from LEGO is one of Centuri's creative outlets, and he loves running the trails around Ōtautahi and beyond.